Coactive TVUser-centered

 - "Over The Top" vs. Incumbents: As consumers

 demand consistent support for coactivity.
-Details of EBIF triggers
+Operation of EBIF triggers

-versus ACR should be hidden -- technology should support the user, not
+versus ACR should be transparent and consistent -- technology should support the user, not

 get in their way.
 Incumbents should use their power to provide superior

-services and compete on that basis, but trying to compete by blocking
+services and compete on that basis -- trying to compete by blocking

 alternatives is likely to be self-defeating.
 Reasonable interoperability